OpenBB-finance/OpenBB/website/content/terminal/usage/intros/etf.md

 ---
 title: ETF
-keywords: [etfs, exchange traded funds, fund, basket, retail, stocks, openbb terminal]
+keywords: [etfs, exchange traded funds, fund, basket, retail, stocks, openbb terminal, how to, example, holdings, weights, news, compare, discovery, indicators]
-description: The ETF menu enables you to lookup any ETF and obtain an overview about the chosen ETF.
-Furthermore, sub-menus reside in this menu that can be used to compare companies within the ETF, discover gainers and losers within discovery and apply advanced technical indicators.
-Lastly, it also has the option to export multiple ETFs to Excel.
+description: A brief introduciton to the ETF menu.
+It includes a guide on the functionality, commands, data, and examples in context.

 ---
 The ETF menu enables you to lookup any ETF and obtain an <a href="/terminal/reference/etf/overview" target="_blank" rel="noreferrer noopener">overview</a>, <a href="/terminal/reference/etf/holdings" target="_blank" rel="noreferrer noopener">holdings</a>, <a href="/terminal/reference/etf/weights" target="_blank" rel="noreferrer noopener">weights</a> and <a href="/terminal/reference/etf/news" target="_blank" rel="noreferrer noopener">news</a> about the chosen ETF.
 Furthermore, sub-menus reside in this menu that can be used to <a href="/terminal/usage/intros/stocks/comparison" target="_blank" rel="noreferrer noopener">compare companies</a> within the ETF, discover gainers and losers within <a href="/terminal/reference#disc" target="_blank" rel="noreferrer noopener">discovery</a> and apply advanced <a href="/terminal/usage/intros/common/ta" target="_blank" rel="noreferrer noopener">technical indicators</a> and <a href="/terminal/usage/intros/forecast" target="_blank" rel="noreferrer noopener">Forecasting menu</a>.
 Lastly, it also has the option to export multiple ETFs to Excel with <a href="/terminal/reference/etf/pir" target="_blank" rel="noreferrer noopener">pir</a>.